compose-spec/compose-spec/build.md

 ### additional_contexts

-`additional_contexts` defines a list of named contexts the image builder SHOULD use during image build.
+`additional_contexts` defines a list of named contexts the image builder should use during image build.

 `additional_contexts` can be a mapping or a list: